Pimento Cheese Biscuits blend the best of southern flavors in one easy-to-make biscuit. They're perfect for brunch, parties or charcuterie boards.

 Naturally, our love of biscuits runs deep around here.
 3 Ingredient Buttermilk Biscuits are one of our signature (and most popular) recipes and they are the basis for this newest one.
 If you haven't made them, you simply must.
 There's even an easy-to follow video that goes with the recipe.

 However, we truly cannot decide if we love biscuits any more than we love Pimento Cheese.
-The homemade version that we have here is Spicy and Smoky Pimento Cheese and it’s always been a big hit.
+The homemade version that we have here is Spicy and Smoky Pimento Cheese and it's always been a big hit.
+Pepper Jack Pimento Cheese is also delicious in these biscuits.

 Naturally homemade is always best if you have time, but there are some really good storebought varieties out there.
 We're big fans of Palmetto and Proper Pepper.
 The latter is made right here in our home state of Georgia.